Sleeping above the clouds in mountain village Santa Elena

-Mountain village Santa Elena is a 40-minute drive from Medellín, at an altitude of nearly 3,000 meters.
+Mountain village Santa Elena is located on a 40-minute drive from Medellín, at an altitude of nearly 3,000 meters.
 Because of its location in the middle of nature, we saw Santa Elena as the perfect “escape to nature” from the busy city.
 Tiny house Cubo Nube, the Airbnb we had booked, is located in a private nature reserve, and with pictures of squirrels and beautiful birds, we were already getting excited.

 When we put a banana on the picnic table, a squirrel came and nibbled from it, while not losing sight of us.
 After this we heard a big thud, indicating the “landing” of the Colombian Chachalaca, a large chicken-like bird with a beautiful blue head.
 The bird was not afraid and jumped from one feeder to another.